 SOLO OSLOKim Hankyul

-SOLO OSLO is a central part of MUNCH's commitment to contemporary art, focusing on the next generation of artists and mediators.
+This is the fifth edition of the SOLO OSLO series, in which an emerging Oslo-based artist is awarded a solo exhibition of new work at MUNCH.
+SOLO OSLO has been supported by Talent Norge and Canica and is a central part of MUNCH's commitment to contemporary art, focusing on the next generation of artists and mediators.
 Previous editions have showcased talents such as Sandra Mujinga and Constance Tenvik.
-For the fifth edition, Kim Hankyul (b.
-1990) will take over the characteristic exhibition space on the museum’s 10th floor with a new installation, while Stephanie Serrano Sundby (b.
-1992) has created a new distinct mediation project.
+For the fifth edition the Oslo-based artist, Kim Hankyul (b.1990, Busan, South Korea) will take over the characteristic exhibition space on the museum’s 10th floor.
+He works with moving installations that create sensory encounters between technology, emotion and marginalised bodies.

 The exhibition is curated by Tominga O’Donnell.